Zionme/alx-higher_level_programming/0x03-python-data_structures/README.md

-a function that prints all integers of a list.
+a function that retrieves an element from a list like in C.